 Contractors want to spend as little time and money on your home as possible, so they may choose to repair problems instead of replacing damaged items such as air conditioners and electrical systems.
 Since repairs don't always last as long as replacements, you could face more expenses in the near future.

 There are many downsides to buying a home warranty, but the potential savings encourage many homeowners to purchase them.
-Getting a warranty is a bit of a gamble, so you will have to decide whether it makes sense for you to spend a few hundred dollars each year to avoid higher repair costs.
+Getting a warranty is a bit of a gamble, so you will have to decide whether it makes sense for you to spend a few hundred dollars each year — the average cost of a home warranty — to avoid higher repair costs.